johnbhurst/jekyll-now/_posts/2018-04-13-DOMBuilder.md

 But `DOMBuilder` can also be used as a builder, like `MarkupBuilder`.
 This is not very well-documented. [*Groovy In Action*](https://www.manning.com/books/groovy-in-action-second-edition) hints at it, but does not spell it out, or provide examples.
 [MrHaki's excellent Groovy blog](http://mrhaki.blogspot.com) does not mention it.
-This feature is easy to miss, given all the examples of `DOMBuilder.parse()`.
+This feature is easy to miss, given all the examples of `DOMBuilder#parse`.

 There is also `StreamingDOMBuilder`, which adds extra features like namespace support, but is much less documented than `DOMBuilder`.